rossjrw/tars/README.md

 * **dynamic** - TARS should not hold any non-essential data and should get its content direct from the source.
 Where data must be held, it should be updated frequently.
-Data that TARS relies on but that is able to change (e.g. config files) must be stored externally.
+Data that TARS relies on but that is able to change (e.g. config files; specific exceptions) must be stored externally.
 * **responsive** - TARS should never need to be asked to do something twice - it should just work.
 It should play nicely with other bots and do its part to ensure that it does not respond to queries that it was not asked.
 When errors